LINBIT/windrbd/README.md

 We recommend not to assign drive letters to backing devices, since that easily may confuse the user.

-New with version 0.2: The backing device is shifted by one sector, so that Microsoft Windows does not recognize the underlying block device as NTFS formatted (it would place some restrictions of how to use this backing device, then).
+New with version 0.3: The backing device is patched so that Microsoft Windows does not recognize the underlying block device as NTFS formatted (it would place some restrictions of how to use this backing device, then).
 Backing devices are just RAW devices to Windows from now on.
+This is implemented for NTFS but not yet for FAT file systems.

 Version 0.1 and 0.2 only: The drive letter for the DRBD device (the one you will be working with) is derived from the DRBD minor, where